Winter Solstice Meditation

 blog post samatha calm abiding jennifer raye

-For those of us in the northern hemisphere, tomorrow is winter solstice; the darkest day of the year.
+For those of us in the northern hemisphere, tomorrow is the winter solstice, the darkest day of the year.

-Unfortunately, the wider consumer culture tells us this time of year requires increased speed and a reaching outward to find warmth and contentment.
+Unfortunately, the broader consumer culture tells us this time of year requires increased speed and reaching outward to find warmth and contentment.
 As the holidays approach, you may be feeling increased anxiety and pressure related to having and being enough.
-While its not always possible to avoid situations that cause reactivity and instability in the heart/mind, it’s possible to nurture internal states of ease and presence so that we have access to these states when needed.
+While it’s not always possible to avoid situations that trigger reactivity and instability in the heart/mind, we can nurture internal states of ease and presence.
+Hence, we have access to them when needed.

-The practice of “calm abiding” or samatha can be a helpful practice to return to if you’re feeling ungrounded or in need of centering.
-Return to this practice whenever you need a quick check in.
+The practice of “calm abiding” or samatha can be a helpful practice to return to if you’re feeling ungrounded or in need of centring.
+Return to this practice whenever you need a quick check-in.

 To find more tips for the holiday season, check out my holiday survival guide.